josevoight/freecodecamp/HTML/css example/index.md

 //Inherit css variables
 - using :root element to make the use of inheritance
 - :root is a pseudo-class selector that matches the root element of the document, usually the html element.
 By creating your variables in :root, they will be available globally and can be accessed from any other selector in the style sheet.

+// coding for tomorrow
+- end with css and learn more aobut it
+- read the html and css book